HamadKhushik/UCSD-UnfoldingMaps/README.md

 -----------------

-  Two datasets have been used in this program i-e the Earthquake dataset and the Airport dataset.
-The airport dataset has been implemented in the extension(Described below)
+- The airport dataset has been implemented in the extension(Described below)

-Earthquake data has been plotted on the map.
+- Earthquake data has been plotted on the map.
 The earthquake’s magnitude has been colour-coded in red, yellow and blue.
-All the cities have been plotted in a triangular shape on the map.
+- All the cities have been plotted in a triangular shape on the map.
-Methods have been implemented to determine whether the earthquake is on land or sea.
+- Methods have been implemented to determine whether the earthquake is on land or sea.
-The earthquake key has been added on the top left side of the map.
+- The earthquake key has been added on the top left side of the map.
-Earthquakes that have recently occurred have been distinguished with an 'X' mark drawn.
+- Earthquakes that have recently occurred have been distinguished with an 'X' mark drawn.
-The Hoover effect has been added to the application, and a label is shown every time the mouse hovers over any marker.
+- The Hoover effect has been added to the application, and a label is shown every time the mouse hovers over any marker.
-Some output from the program is attached below.
+- Some output from the program is attached below.